department-of-decentralization/dod.ngo/README.md

 # dod.ngo
-More awesome website of the Department of Decentralization.
+Most awesome website of the Department of Decentralization.

 <https://dod.ngo>